 Merrimack offers a wide array of innovative, active and content-rich programs for teachers in public, private and religious schools, K-12.
 The College awards non-degree graduate credits.

 Course Description: Using explanatory text and practical exercises, this independent study course provides a comprehensive review of Spanish grammar, targeting problem areas of grammar for many advanced learners.
 Designed for students preparing for licensure exams, teachers preparing to teach advanced levels, as well as native speakers of Spanish charged with teaching advanced grammar concepts.
 The course offers a collaborative environment to share tips and best practices on how to teach these difficult concepts.
-It focuses on challenging grammar areas.
 This online, guided independent study course is delivered in six assignment packages which must be turned in on a weekly basis.
 Each week, participants will complete the grammar activities from the textbook, Gramática para la composición; segunda edición (Whitely and González), complete online practice activities that are posted to the Blackboard Course Management System, and share teaching strategies for teaching and integrating Spanish grammar into their own classes.
-This course requires Internet access, and all materials must be posted on Blackboard.
+This course requires Internet access, and all materials must be posted on the Blackboard course.

 Tuition and Payment Information